tOlheiser/notes/tooling/gitEssentials.md

 ### Staging a file
 *git add index.html*
+Alternatively, *git add -A* stages all of the changes.

 You can then check the status with 'git status', which will return: 'Changes to be committed" with new file: index.html.